How to measure the spin of invisible states in $e^+e^- \to \gamma + X$: Angular distributions

-where $s$ is the centre-of-mass energy squared, $\cos\theta$ is the angle between the photon and the beam axis, and $\tau_X=m_X^2/s$.
-For the production of axions the differential cross section reads~\cite{Darme:2020sjf}
+where $s$ is the centre-of-mass energy squared, $\cos\theta$ is the angle between the photon and the beam axis in the lab frame, and $\tau_X=m_X^2/s$.
+For the production of axions the differential cross-section reads~\cite{Darme:2020sjf},

-in which the first term is the contribution from the diagram with the axion coupling to the electron, the second is the interference term, and the last term is the contribution from the diagram with the axion radiated from the photon (axion-strahlung).
+up to corrections of order $m_e^2/s$.
+Here the first term is the contribution from the diagram with the axion coupling to the electron, the second is the interference term, and the last term is the contribution from the diagram with the axion radiated from the photon (axion-strahlung).
 Appendix \ref{app:Amp_dets} describe the amplitude calculations in detail.
-The differential cross sections are shown in the left panel of Figure~\ref{fig:diffcs}.
-Both the hidden photon and the axion coupled to electrons are produced mostly in the forward direction, whereas axions coupled to photons have an almost flat angular distribution.
+The differential cross-sections are shown in the left panel of Figure~\ref{fig:diffcs}.
+Both the hidden photon and the axion coupled to electrons are produced mostly for $\cos(\theta)\to 1$.
 The angular distribution can therefore distinguish a new particle produced in t/u-channel diagrams (axions coupling to electrons or hidden photons) from particles produced in the s-channel (axions coupling to photons), though it isn't enough to distinguish within these categories.

-We show the dependence of the differential cross sections on the mass of the invisible state $m_X$ in the right panel of Figure~\ref{fig:diffcs}.
-The production via s-channel is suppressed for large $\tau_X$, but enhanced for the production via t/u-channel.
+We show the dependence of the differential cross-sections on the mass of the invisible state $m_X$ in the right panel of Figure~\ref{fig:diffcs}.
+The production via s-channel is suppressed for large $\tau_X$, but the production via t/u-channel is enhanced.
+Hence, independently of the background present, the expected signal from the s-channel contribution reduces for larger masses, decreasing the experimental sensitivity to the axion coupling to photons.
+We note that the t/u-channel contributions seem to diverge for both large angles and $\tau_X\to 1$, but are regularised by the electron mass.